 There’s more than pulp in that juice.

-“I know…” she said under her breath so Jeanie couldn’t hear.
+“I know,” Mel said under her breath so Jeanie couldn’t hear.

-Mel picked up last year’s Black Friday special, a shared tablet, off the porch table.
-Tapping the Minnesota public radio app, she opened the live stream function.
-A woman’s thick midwestern accent reported the latest news…
+Pushing away the orange juice, Mel picked up their shared tablet off the plastic porch table.
+Tapping the Minnesota public radio app, Mel opened the live stream function.
+The tablet had been a Black Friday special, its cheap speakers turned the newscaster’s voice to tin.
+A woman’s thick midwestern accent reported the latest news:

-“The hashtag ‘save-the-children’ has been trending on social media over the last 24 hours as three more children have gone missing from Minnesota.
-The NMW, Neighborhood Mage Watch, has once again refused to comment while the local police authorities are urging citizens with information on the disappearances to contact them immediately using the 1-800 number listed on MPR.org…”
+“The hashtag ‘save-the-children’ has been trending on social media over the last twenty-four hours as three more children have gone missing.
+The NMW, Neighborhood Mage Watch, has once again refused to comment.
+Local police authorities are urging citizens with information on the disappearances to contact them immediately using the 1-800 number listed on MPR.org…”

-The newscaster’s voice grated on her nerves; a buzzing chainsaw.
+The newscaster’s voice grated on Mel’s nerves like a buzzing chainsaw.
 With a swipe of her finger, she closed the app and let the white noise of the yard console her.
-A cool September breeze ruffled the leaves and sent a crab apple to the ground, rattling the open porch window above her head.
-Mel liked listening to the thump, thump, thump of the apples falling, like a drummer boy announcing winter’s imminent approach.
+A cool September breeze ruffled the leaves, sending a crab apple to the ground, rattling the porch window above her.
+Mel liked listening to the sound apples falling.
 She pulled her knees to her chest and held her bare toes.

-She’s coming.
+Jeanie’s coming.
 I have to go.
-Don’t forget to ask!
+Don’t forget to ask.

 Ruthie hopped over the fence, disappearing around the corner.
-The wooden fence encaged the small yard, protecting the outside world from the disheveled state of the Black’s lack of pruning.
-Weeds had overgrown the sidewalk crawling towards the house, which already had its share of vines creeping up the plaster and paint.
-The yard entombed every season, carefully preserving the freshly fallen yellowing leaves.
+The wooden fence protected the outside world from the disheveled state of the Black’s lack of pruning.
+Weeds had overgrown the sidewalk, crawling towards the house which already had its share of vines creeping up the plaster and paint.
+The yard entombed every season, preserving the freshly fallen yellowing leaves.

-The corners of her lips twitched, a hint of a smile, at the sound of Jeanie’s flat-footed steps that hammered onto the porch.
+Mel’s lips twitched, the hint of a smile, at the sound of Jeanie’s flat-footed steps as she hammered through the house.
 Ruthie always said Jeanie sounded like an elephant, and that made Mel laugh.